We're committed to gas safety in your home, so we make sure to:

 - extinguish all naked flames – don’t smoke, strike matches or lighters

-- don't turn light or power switches ON or OFF - don't use any electrical equipment
+- don't turn lights or power switches on or off and don't use any electrical equipment

 - open all doors and windows

 - call the National Gas Emergency Service on 0800 111 999* and follow advice given